 Folk traditions include folk theater, folk dances, and folk songs.
 All this is called folklore.

 One of the main features of the Czech folk songs was the excitement of people in the village when they gathered and sang and played different musical instruments.
 As when people were working in the field, they were singing to make their work go faster.
 Another feature was when Czech people celebrate some special event, some valiant act, or to welcome a monarch.
 This is accompanied by welcoming spring or a celebration of a successful harvest.
 The celebration of events also created the tradition of singing Christmas carols.
 One of the traditions was to go dancing on Sundays when people gathered and enjoyed themselves, and today it is a habit to go on Friday or Saturday partying in the city.
 Folk music spread just as much as folk traditions and it was verbal, from one man to another, in the countryside.
 Unfortunately, this is dying.
 Young people have access to music from the whole world via the Internet and their interest in folk music is declining.

 Different songs are sung in Moravia, in Bohemia, around Domažlice – Chodsko and different in Wallachia.

 Frequent musical instruments include dudy (bagpipe), cimbál (dulcimer), vozembouch (devil’s fiddle) or basa (double bass).
-In Bohemia, in Chodsko – the area around Strakonice or Domažlice – the bagpipe is the most famous instrument, and there is also a popular story about Strakonický dudák written by J.K.
-Tyl.
-Vozembouch is quite a special tool which we do not meet every day, it’s between 1.7 and 2 meters high and equipped with various cymbals or drums, at the upper end of the tool placed an imitation of the human head, most often a turkey head with hair and a black beard.
+In Bohemia, in Chodsko – the area around Strakonice or Domažlice – the bagpipe is the most famous instrument There is also a popular story about Strakonický dudák written by J.K.
+Tyl., Vozembouch is quite a special tool like instrument which we do not see every day, it’s between 1.7 and 2 meters high and equipped with various cymbals or drums, at the upper end of the tool is placed an imitation of the human head,or most often a turkey head with hair and a black beard.